-Perpetual Investment Management Limited (Perpetual) is the responsible entity and investment manager of various registered managed investment schemes (Funds)This document provides guidance on how Perpetual will exercise the discretions permitted under the constitution of each Fund to determine the issue price and withdrawal price (the Policy).
+Perpetual Investment Management Limited (Perpetual) is the responsible entity of various registered managed investment schemes (Funds).
+This document provides guidance on how Perpetual will exercise the discretions permitted under the constitution of each Fund to determine the issue price and withdrawal price (the Policy).